SECTION 1. Chapter 190B is hereby amended, after section 5-507, by inserting the following new section:-

 "Supporter" means an adult who has entered into a supported decision-making agreement with a decision-maker.

 (b) A decision-maker may voluntarily, without undue influence or coercion, enter into a supported decision-making agreement with a supporter or supporters.
-The decision-maker may amend or terminate a supported decision-making agreement at any time.
+The decision-maker may change or terminate a supported decision-making agreement at any time, per the procedure(s) outlines in section (e).

-(c) Except as limited by a supported decision-making agreement, a supporter may provide to the decision-maker the following decision-making assistance with the decision-maker’s affairs with the consent of the individual with the disability:
+(c) Except as limited by a supported decision-making agreement, a supporter may provide to the decision-maker the following decision-making assistance with the decision-maker’s affairs with the consent of the decision-maker:

 (1) assisting with making decisions, communicating decisions, and understanding information about, options for, the responsibilities of, and the consequences of decisions;